-Who wants living in an ill-smelling home full of mold, mildew and allergic and unhealthy environment?
-Absolutely, no one!
+Who wants to live in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment?
+No one!

-But what to do if you have a big basement or live in an area with annoyingly high humidity levels?
-If mildew, mold, dust mites and the unhealthy environment is bothering you, then this is the perfect time for you to buy a large capacity dehumidifier.
+But what to do if you have a big basement or live in an area with high humidity?
+If mildew, mold, dust mites, and an unhealthy environment are bothering you, this is the perfect time for you to buy a large-capacity dehumidifier.

 And the Kenmore KM70 Dehumidifier can be a good choice to dehumidify basements and large spaces with its 70-pint capacity.

 The Kenmore KM70 is a sleek and handsome dehumidifier.
-It draws less power and quieter than other 70-pint dehumidifier brands.
-It boasts a lot of features with some that are only unique to Kenmore.
-However, unlike any other things, Kenmore KM70 also has its negative side.
-When compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.
+It draws less power and is quieter than other 70-pint dehumidifier brands.
+It boasts a lot of features, with some that are unique to Kenmore.

-In terms of energy efficiency, the Kenmore KM70 is a good performer with the Energy Star label but not that great when combined with other factors.
-Measuring for its power draw, the KM70 dehumidifier draws 590 watts at 50 percent relative humidity.
+Regarding energy efficiency, the Kenmore KM70 is a good performer with the Energy Star label but not that great when combined with other factors.
+Measuring its power draw, the KM70 dehumidifier draws 590 watts at 50 percent relative humidity.

 The KM70 is also a good performer in terms of noise levels.
 Although most buyers claimed that the compressor is way too loud and can be unbearable, given its big size, it is much quieter than other large dehumidifiers.

 The Kenmore KM70’s moisture removal is poor.
-Placing it in a 50 square foot room with a humidity level of 90 percent, the KM70 lowered humidity levels to only 41 percent after 11 minutes, then quickly goes back up to the high 40s.
-The KM70 simply can’t dehumidify a room below 40 percent of relative humidity and tends to go back up immediately until it completes its cycle and starts dehumidifying again.
+Placing it in a 50-square-foot room with a humidity level of 90 percent, the KM70 lowered it to only 41 percent after 11 minutes and then quickly went back up to the high 40s.

-In terms of features and functionality, the Kenmore KM70 has a lot on its sleeve.
+The Kenmore KM70 has a lot on its sleeve in terms of features and functionality.
 Here are some of its key features and functionalities:

 The KM70 humidistat can be set in 5 percent increments— a standard for all compressor-based dehumidifiers.

 The Kenmore model features 3 fan speeds— auto, low and high.
-The auto fan speed automatically sets the fan speed depending on the difference between the actual humidity of the room and the preferred humidity levels.
+The auto fan speed automatically sets the fan speed depending on the difference between the room’s actual humidity and the preferred humidity levels.

-If the difference is substantial, then its fan speed will be set to high, automatically.
-On the contrary, if the difference is very little, then the fan speed is set to low, automatically.
+If the difference is substantial, its fan speed will be set to high automatically.
+On the contrary, if the difference is very small, the fan speed is automatically set to low.

-The unit also comes with a defrost control, which automatically turns the compressor off while still running the fan, in case frost build’s up on the evaporator coils.
-This is actually helpful in ensuring the proper functioning of the unit as well as prolonging its lifespan.
+The unit also comes with a defrost control, which automatically turns the compressor off while still running the fan in case frost build’s up on the evaporator coils.
+This helps ensure the proper functioning of the unit as well as prolong its lifespan.

-This is a special antimicrobial treatment on the unit’s water bucket that prevents bacteria from multiplying and thriving in the standing water.
+This special antimicrobial treatment on the unit’s water bucket prevents bacteria from multiplying and thriving in the standing water.

 LED Display Clarity

-The included manual of the dehumidifier is very clear and on point with lots of troubleshooting solutions.
-It also contains good diagrams that describe maintenance, care and the general operation of the KM70 dehumidifier.
+The included dehumidifier manual is obvious and on point, with many troubleshooting solutions.
+It also contains good diagrams that describe maintenance, care, and the general operation of the KM70 dehumidifier.

-At approx. $300 price tag, the KM70 is definitely a very expensive dehumidifier that you might think twice buying it.
-When compared to other dehumidifiers of the same class, there is nothing about the KM70 which justifies its high price.
+The KM70 is an expensive dehumidifier that you might think twice about buying it.
+Compared to other dehumidifiers of the same class, there is nothing about the KM70 that justifies its high price.

-Other than some unique features like the “Cycle Timer”, its features are mostly standard.
+Other than some unique features like the “Cycle Timer,” its features are mostly standard.
 Plus, it performs poorly in terms of moisture removal, which, in its essence, is a dehumidifier’s job.
-We simply can’t recommend this dehumidifier for even the Kenmore brand loyalist.
+We can’t recommend this dehumidifier for even the Kenmore brand loyalist.